svmszcck/test-app/README.md

 - Since "KeyboardAvoidingView" component of React Native is a little bit buggy, I have implemented my own keyboard handler.
 Therefore input field is visible on small screens.

 - I have put the styles in separate files for the screen components.
-However normal shared components have single files(styles are in the components files).
+However normal shared components have single files(styles are in the component files).
 This is called "Single File Components" as in Vue.

 - For testing I have used some snaphots using react-test-renderer and Enzyme for the real Unit Testing.
 Normally I use TDD but as I didn't have much time I had to integrate the tests in the end.